-Natalie Cadranel is a Non-Resident Fellow at the Digital Civil Society Lab.
+Natalie Cadranel was a Non-Resident Fellow at the Digital Civil Society Lab (2018-2019).

 Natalie is an archivist and ethnographer working at the nexus of human rights, design, and technology.
 She is the Founder and Director of OpenArchive, a free, open-source tool that offers at-risk groups more agency over their sensitive mobile media.
 Additionally, she is a consulting archivist for the Investigations Lab at UC Berkeley’s Human Rights Center and DocNow and has worked extensively in the non-profit sector with a focus on preserving at-risk media, worldwide.